 You can also use

 -Dotel.exporter.otlp.endpoint=http://<IP of SigNoz>:4317 \

 Check out the Spring Pet Clinic app at: http://localhost:8090/ and play around with it to generate some load.
 You can try refreshing the endpoint multiple times to generate load.
-It might take 1-2 minutes before it starts showing up in the SigNoz dashboard.
+Now you open the

 Below you can find your javaApp in the list of applications being monitored.

 Application Metrics and Traces of the Spring Boot application